What Are Returns To Scale?

 When a proportionate increase in all inputs results in the rise in output by the larger proportion, the production function is said to exhibit an Increasing Returns to Scale (IRS).

 Decreasing Returns to Scale (DRS) occurs when a proportionate increase in all inputs results in the rise in output by a smaller proportion.

 For instance, presume in a manufacturing procedure, all inputs get doubled.
 As an outcome, if the output gets doubled, the manufacturing procedure displays CRS.
-If output is less than doubled, then DRS occurs and if it is more than doubled, then IRS occurs.
+If the output is less than doubled, then DRS occurs and if it is more than doubled, then IRS occurs.

 This is detailed and elucidated information about the concept Returns To Scale.
 To learn more, stay tuned to BYJU’S.